TravorLZH/WordVoyageHelper/README.md

 `Word Voyage` is a website that provides lessons for us to study new vocabulary words.
 Each lesson normally contains 6 sections: Spelling, Pronunciation, Word Root, Games, Sentence Writing and Quiz, in which Sentence Writing costs a lot of time.

 Sentence Writing section lets me write 2 sentences.
 One from audio and the other by my own.
 After doing several lessons.
-I discovered that the sentences are already displayed in `Unit Study List`.
+I discovered that the sentences are already displayed in `Unit Word Study List`.
 So, this program written in `Python 3` helps you fetch sentence from a saved `Unit Study List - Word Voyage.html`.

+## Optional

+To support finding roots, you need to save the finished cousin practice page in order to get root meaning.

 ## Usage

 Run `findword.py`.
 Then enter the word the lesson requires.
 This is the possible output of the program

 ```
-Enter the word for sample sentence (empty for exit): abide
+Enter the word for sample sentence (empty for exit): mortal
-1.)
-To endure without yielding; to bear patiently; to accept without objection; to put up with.
+Definition: 1.)
+Subject to death; destined to die.
 2.)
-To wait; to pause; to delay.
+Pertaining to man, who is subject to death, or belonging to this world.
 3.)
-To stay; to continue in a place; to have one's abode; to dwell; with with before a person, and commonly with at or in before a place.
+Destructive to life; fatal; deadly; dire; relentless.
 4.)
-To remain stable or fixed in some state or condition; to continue; to remain.
+Pertaining to death.
+Roots: base: mori, mort, morti, morti(c) (death; to decay, fail)suffix: al (like, of,  pertaining to, that which)
 (The sentence is copied to clipboard)
 ```